TheEnterpriseCenter/gigtank/README.md

 • Node Package Manager - npm • Webpack - http://webpack.github.io/docs/installation.html

-Set up a virtual environment - I use autoenv, but it is up to you - The env variables are in the .env file if you set your own.
+Set up a virtual environment - I use autoenv, but it is up to you - The env variables I use are in the .env file if you set your own.
 $ virtualenv venv

 Activate the env …or deactivate(when done working)